KarpelesLab/limitlistener/README.md

 can be useful in a number of cases to ensure not too many connections will be processed at the same time rather than letting go create new goroutines like there is no tomorrow.

+Any call to `Accept()` when the limit has been reached will wait for any of the currently running connections to close before accepting any new connection.

 ## Usage

 ```go